brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 - ZeRO-2 requires 0.026GB and 0.079GB for the with and without offloading use cases;
 - ZeRO-3 requires 0.009GB and 0.038GB of memory, with and without offloading, respectively;

 This metric is very useful as it gives a quick overview of scaling and is very fast to compute.
-However, it has many fallacies: it only measures the parameters overheard, and does not take activations or other residual buffers (e.g. normalization variables) into account, does not look at the batch size, etc. Also, the pipeline metrics are not accurate due to pipeline parallelism not being compatible with ZeRO stages 2 or 3, and CPU offloading only working with ZeRO-3.
+However, it has many fallacies: it only measures the parameters overheard, and does not take activations or other residual buffers (e.g. normalization variables) into account, does not look at the batch size, etc. Also, the pipeline metrics are not accurate due to pipeline parallelism not being compatible with ZeRO stages 2 or 3.

 ### Benchmark